 Arizona Child Support Laws

 The Arizona Revised Statutes 25-320 outline the requirements provided by the state regarding child support.
+Under these statutes, it is determined that:

 - Both parents are obligated to financially provide for the child regardless of any marital misconduct that may have occurred.